 Sarbanes-Oxley (SOX) Compliance

-The Sarbanes-Oxley Act (SOX) became effective in 2002 to protect investors by improving the reliability and accuracy of companies’ financial statements.
-SOX holds corporate executives responsible for establishing, evaluating and monitoring the effectiveness of internal controls over financial reporting.
-Compliance with SOX requirements is accomplished by designing internal control systems which meet the Committee of Sponsoring Organizations of the Treadway Commission (COSO) guidelines.
+The Sarbanes-Oxley (SOX) Act became effective in 2002 to protect investors by improving the reliability and accuracy of their company’s financial statements.
+SOX holds corporate executives responsible for establishing, evaluating, and monitoring the effectiveness of internal controls over financial reporting.
+Compliance with SOX requirements is accomplished by designing internal control systems that meet the Committee of Sponsoring Organizations of the Treadway Commission (COSO) guidelines.

-KraftCPAs can assist public companies with SOX compliance by:
+KraftCPAs has the expertise and background to assist public companies with SOX compliance through a series of procedures:

-- conducting the internal control testing required for management’s assessment of the effectiveness of the control structure and procedures over financial reporting
+- Conduct the internal control testing required for management’s assessment of the effectiveness of the control structure and procedures over financial reporting.

-- designing an internal control test program to be implemented by the company’s internal audit staff
+- Design an internal control test program to be implemented by the company’s internal audit staff.

-- providing consultation to identify high-risk areas where internal control improvements are needed
+- Provide consultation to identify high-risk areas where internal control improvements are needed.

-- updating existing internal control documentation or assisting your internal staff in developing required documentation
+- Update existing internal control documentation or assisting your internal staff in developing required documentation.

-- providing high-level technology and internal audit professionals to augment the company’s internal audit team
+- Provide high-level technology and internal audit professionals to augment the company’s internal audit team.

-- implementing the IT internal audit control testing program on behalf of the client
+- Implement the IT internal audit control testing program on behalf of the client.

-- working with external or internal auditors to gain efficiencies and cost savings
+- Work with external or internal auditors to gain efficiencies and cost savings.